Is Your Family at Risk for Vitamin D Deficiency?

 Vitamin D also plays a role in immune function and reducing inflammation.
 “The key is that every tissue and cell in the body has a vitamin D receptor,” says Holick.
 “It’s there for a reason – to alter your immune system and regulate cell growth”

 Holick explains the importance of vitamin D in regulating cells – and that includes inhibiting the growth of cancer cells.
 Growing research suggests that vitamin D deficiency can increase a person’s risk for developing cancer of the colon, breast, prostate, and ovary.
 Even though most of the research is retrospective (looking at data from the past), Holick says results from animal studies support this theory.
-Additionally, it has been known for decades that people living in higher altitudes are more likely to die from cancer.
+Additionally, it has been known for decades that people living in higher latitudes are more likely to die from cancer.

 And if bone growth and cancer prevention wasn’t enough, preliminary evidence suggests that vitamin D may decrease the risk of developing type 1 diabetes in children, type 2 diabetes in adults, hypertension, heart disease, rheumatoid arthritis, infectious diseases and multiple sclerosis.